shrugal/PersoLootRoll/README.md

 ![Masterloot](https://imgur.com/njPScmx.jpg)

+### EPGP Support
+EPGP is now supported for auto-assignment and GP tracking.
+When an item is assigned by a masterlooter with EPGP enabled from a need roll, GP will automatically be credited to the winner.
+This will also work for custom named need rolls.

 ## Commands
 Use /plr or /PersoLootRoll to open the rolls overview window, manually start rolling for items in your bag etc.